tretegg/Weather-App/README.md

-website with stuff in it !!! made with svelte & talwindcss
+website with stuff in it !!! made with svelte & tailwindcss